kthjvr/That-Sky-Calendar/README.md

-# Sky: Children of the Light – Event Calendar
+# That Sky Events – Event Calendar for Sky: Children of the Light

 A **fan-made event calendar website** for *Sky: Children of the Light*.
 This project provides a clear and accessible way for players to track upcoming events, seasonal content, and community happenings within the game.